vitejs/vite/docs/config/ssr-options.md

 For example, when setting `['node', 'custom']`, you should run `NODE_OPTIONS='--conditions custom' vite` in dev and `NODE_OPTIONS="--conditions custom" node ./dist/server.js` after build.

 :::

+### ssr.resolve.mainFields

+- **Type:** `string[]`
+- **Default:** `['module', 'jsnext:main', 'jsnext']`

+List of fields in `package.json` to try when resolving a package's entry point.
+Note this takes lower precedence than conditional exports resolved from the `exports` field: if an entry point is successfully resolved from `exports`, the main field will be ignored.
+This setting only affect non-externalized dependencies.